chaoge525/soafee_demo/documentation/yocto-layers.rst

 Yocto layer to validate EWAOL functionalities implementation:

-* OCI containers engine and run-time integration tests
+* Container engine and run-time integration tests
 * Tools for validation of external BSP layers as EWAOL compatible

   * External layers can use ``meta-ewaol-bsp`` as a reference implementation